pkivolowitz/CSC4730-Fall-2023/projects/p2/README.md

   Notice the funny syntax defining `syscalls`.
 Look this up or ask me about it.

+This is **not** an exhaustive list of what needs to be looked at or modified / added to.
+Pick a system call like `open()` and trace it all the way through paying **special attention to include files**.

 ## Figure out where things must be added

 * You must add a user level program to xv6 that will test your new call.